yistarpro/CKKSEIF/README.md

 * [Design paper for OpenFHE](https://eprint.iacr.org/2022/915)
 * [OpenFHE website](https://openfhe.org)

 Note our implementation is on version 1.2.3.
-A helper installation script is provided:
+A helper installation script for prerequisite components is provided:

 ```
 bash scripts/install_openfhe.sh